Doctorate of Physical Therapy - Graduate Level

 Financial Aid Eligibility

-- Since the first bachelor's degree has been earned, students are no longer eligible to receive federal and state grants or institutional grant-in-aid.
+- Since the first bachelor's degree has been earned, students are no longer eligible to receive federal, state, or institutional grants and scholarships.

 - Students who complete the financial aid application process will be awarded a physical therapy student grant equal to one-third of the graduate tuition rate.
 For 2016-2017 this amount is $14,440.

 - Federal Direct Stafford Loan eligibility increases to a maximum of $20,500 per year.